amikos-tech/chroma-cookbook/docs/core/document-ids.md

 collection.add(ids=[uuid.uuid4() for _ in range(len(documents))], documents=my_documents)
 ```

+#### Caveats

+!!! tip "Predictable Ordering"

+    UUIDs especially v4 are not lexicographically sortable.
+In its current version (0.4.x-0.5.0) Chroma orders responses
+    of `get()` by the ID of the documents.
+Therefore, if you need predictable ordering, you may want to consider a different ID strategy.

+!!! tip "Storage Overhead"

+    UUIDs are 128 bits long, which can be a lot of overhead if you have a large number of documents.
+If you are concerned about storage overhead, you may want to consider a different ID strategy.

 ### Hashes

 Hashes are another common choice for document IDs.
 They are unique, and can be generated in a distributed fashion.
 They are also opaque, which means that they do not contain any information about the document itself.
 This can be a good thing, as it allows you to change the document without changing the ID.